SideswipeeZ/maya2drive/README.md

-# maya2drive
+# Maya to Google Drive
-Python Tool to upload Maya file to Google Drive account.
+This tool allows you to upload the current Maya file to an Authenticated Google Account.
+(Which can be done though the app.)
+Additional Features include the ability to retrieve exisiteing files inside the Drive Folder.

+Utilizes Qt and PyDrive(Along with its dependencies)